wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "Enlightenment is man's emergence from his self-incurred immaturity. [...]
 It is so easy to be immature.
 If I have a book to serve as my understanding, a pastor to serve as my conscience, a physician to determine my diet for me, and so on, I need not exert myself at all.
 I need not think, if only I can pay: others will readily undertake the irksome work for me." - Immanuel Kant

-> "Dare to be wise!" - Immanuel Kant

 The Age of Enlightenment, also known as the Age of Reason, was an intellectual and political movement that occurred in Europe during the 17th and 18th century.
 Broadly speaking, the central doctrine of the Enlightenment is one of **Reason**: the belief that we can use our intellect to understand the world and improve society.
 This was a dramatic departure from superstitions and religious dogmas of the past.
 All throughout Europe, philosophers and scientists circulated their ideas at academies, lodges, literary salons, coffeehouses, and in printed media.
 Many of the ideas we hold dear today emerged during the Enlightenment.
 For example:

 * **Rational Inquiries** - Emphasis on reason and critical thinking as source of knowledge.
 One should question and challenge existing beliefs, and think for oneself rather than relying on a pre-defined set of rules or dogmas.